How to split an itemized restaurant bill by who ordered what

 The quick version

-Doing all of this by hand is why people give up and divide by N. Tab Tender reads the items from a receipt photo or a Toast link, lets you tap names onto each line (including weighted shares for split plates), and spreads tax and tip automatically.
+Doing all of this by hand is why people give up and divide by N. Tab Tender reads the items from a receipt photo or a Toast or Square link, lets you tap names onto each line (including weighted shares for split plates), and spreads tax and tip automatically.
 Everyone gets a pay link for their exact amount.